RHFieldProductManagement/ocp4_aio_role_deploy_cnvlab/files/lab/workshop/content/validation.md

 ~~~

 You should be able to open up the application in the same browser that you're reading this guide from, either copy and paste the address, or click this link: [http://duckhunt-js-test.%cluster_subdomain%](http://duckhunt-js-test.%cluster_subdomain%).
 If your OpenShift cluster is working as expected and the application build was successful, you should now be able to have a quick play with this... good luck ;-)
-> **NOTE**: If you've deployed this environment via RHPDS, your URL above may be slightly different, and the hyperlink above will not work as expected.
-Use the output from the `oc get route duckhunt-js` as the correct route/address to use.
+> **NOTE**: If the link above doesn't work just run `oc get route duckhunt-js` to find the exposed route for the app.

 <img src="img/duckhunt.png"/>